St James's Square: History

 The southern side of the square was much more modest.
 The plots were just sixty feet deep and an average of 22 feet wide.
 They originally faced Pall Mall and had Pall Mall numbers (the modern reconstructions, which are mostly offices, have fronts to both the square and the street).
 The residents of these houses were not eligible to be trustees of the trust which administered the square or even to use the central garden.
 The idea of buying them out, demolishing their houses and leaving the space open to the Pall Mall was raised more than once, but never implemented.

+In 1727, an ornamental basin and fountain were constructed in the Square's centre.
+Although the plans for the fountain were later abandoned, and water no longer supplied by the 1730s, the basin remained until 1854, when it was removed following complaints by residents during a cholera epidemic.

 Things began to change by the 1830s with the arrival of club-houses, and in 1844 The Builder commented that the square was losing caste and the fashionable were migrating to Belgravia.
 By 1857 the square contained a bank, an insurance society, two government offices, the London Library, two lodging-houses and three clubs.
 However, some of the houses continued to be occupied by the fashionable and wealthy into the twentieth century.

 The Libyan embassy in St James's Square was the site of the 1984 Libyan Embassy Siege.
 According to a news report of the time:

 Addresses

-The numbering starts with Number 1 to the north of Charles Street on the eastern side of the square and proceeds anti-clockwise as far as Number 21.
+The numbering starts with Number 1 to the north of Charles Street (now Charles II Street) on the eastern side of the square and proceeds anti-clockwise as far as Number 21.
 The Army and Navy Club's clubhouse occupies the former sites of Number 22, a smaller adjacent house which may have had a George Street number, and several former houses in Pall Mall.
 Norfolk House at the southern end of the square is Number 31, and the two houses to its north are Numbers 32 and 33.
 A small house in the angle of the square south of Norfolk House, originally numbered in John Street, and the adjacent house in Pall Mall, have been combined and allocated the number 31A.

 The smaller houses along the southern side had Pall Mall numbers until 1884.
 This block is now occupied by a mixture of 19th and 20th century buildings which are fully built up to the pavements on both sides.
 Some of them have their main entrance in Pall Mall and others in the square, and there are two separate sets of numbers for them.
 The numbers in the square range from 22A to 30, with some omissions.